 The Herbert J. and E. Jane Oyer Annual Lecture on Communication Disorders and Human Development is an endowed lectureship established in 1990 for Dr. Herbert J. and Dr. E. Jane Oyer.
-Herbert J. Oyer came to MSU in 1960 as associate professor and the director of Speech and Hearing Clinic.
+Herbert J. Oyer came to MSU in 1960 as associate professor and the director of the Speech and Hearing Clinic.

 In 1965, he was named Chairperson of the Department of Speech.
 He set out to improve and upgrade the program by recruiting new faculty and graduate students, and by locating and developing funding sources to support the department's educational, clinical and research activities.
 Through his efforts, funds were made available to aid in the 1969 construction of the speech-language-hearing clinic now bearing his name.